 Dialectic and Rhetoric Class Descriptions

-Human Anatomy & Physiology
+Human Anatomy & Physiology with Lab

 If the medical sciences interest you, or even if you just want to learn about the amazing body you have, this upper level anatomy and physiology course is a must.
 You will delve deep into the human body, its structure and functions from the whole body perspective down to how specific chemicals and electrical messages cause important body processes.
 Labs are done right after class and will involve a few dissections.
 Grades 11-12, must have completed Biology

 Physics is all about fundamentals in the universe.
 We learn what happens when things collide, why objects are attracted to one another, and how to apply math to scenarios like these to describe and predict what will happen.
 Topics covered include: velocity, acceleration, gravity, projectiles, forces, friction, circular motion, energy, momentum, simple machines, periodic motion, electricity, magnetism, light, and much more!
 Labs give hands-on experience with what we learn in class.
 Prerequisite: Algebra II, or Geometry if concurrently enrolled in Algebra II

 Come learn about the up-and-coming field of robotics with other homeschoolers.
 You will design, program, and build a robot, going through multiple stages of testing and inventive problem-solving with your team.
 There will be at least two competitions in the spring to match your robot against rivals in the central Texas area.
 Be there!